 Perry Township Schools is a large district serving approximately 16,000 students.
-With more than 4,800 English Learners who represent 67 countries and speak 81 different languages, diversity is celebrated, and differences are embraced.
+With more than 5,000 Multilingual Learners who represent 84 countries and speak 88 different languages, diversity is celebrated, and differences are embraced.

-In the handbook, you will find information to help you navigate through the school year, including policies and procedures, resources for families, and the school calendar.
-Additionally, this handbook contains important information about our students' rights and responsibilities to learn and work in a safe and supportive environment.
+In the handbook, you will find information to help navigate through the school year, including policies and procedures, resources for families, and the school calendar.
+Additionally, this handbook contains important information about students' rights and responsibilities.
+We are committed to providing all students with a safe and supportive environment where they can learn and grow.

-We believe children want to do the right thing and make good decisions.
-By communicating our expectations in this handbook, you can help them continue to make good choices while at school and when interacting with their peers and teachers.
+We believe our students want to do the right thing and make good decisions.
+By communicating the expectations in this handbook to your children, you can help them make good choices while at school and when interacting with their peers and teachers.
 Please, take the time to become familiar with this handbook and use it as a reference guide throughout the school year.

-At Perry Township, parents/guardians are partners with educators in each child's education.
-Parents/guardians who have questions or concerns about any aspect of their student's academic performance or social-emotional growth are encouraged to contact the child's principal via phone, email or ParentSquare.
+In Perry Township Schools, parents/guardians are partners with educators in each child's education.
+Parents/guardians who have questions or concerns about any aspect of their student's academic performance or social-emotional growth are encouraged to contact the child's principal via email or ParentSquare.

-Sincerely,

-Board of Education
+Sincerely, Board of Education